• Skip to primary navigation

 Notes

-• Makes about 4 portions.
+• The basic recipe makes about 4 portions.

 • SERVING: Serve roasted pieces of pork belly on a plate with potato dumplings as a side dish.
 It is always good to balance out a fatty meal with some vegetables – creamed spinach or sweet and sour cabbage will suitably complement the dish.